-Welcome to a quick tutorial on how to create a simple breadcrumb menu with pure HTML and CSS.
-If you are looking to add a breadcrumb menu to your website, there’s really no need to use a “third-party plugin”.
-We can create a simple one using just pure HTML and CSS – Read on!
+Welcome to a tutorial on how to create a breadcrumb menu.
+If you want to add a breadcrumb menu to your website, there’s no need to use a “third-party plugin” or “framework”.
+It is actually very easy to create one using only pure HTML and CSS – Read on!

 TABLE OF CONTENTS